antonsjava/sb-splitter-plugin/README.md

 ## The plugin usage example

   Lets have SB application with following directory structure.
-The example can be simplified but in this way can demonstrate more options
+The example can be simplified but in this way I can demonstrate more options
 ```
   src/
     main/